2sharjain/graphd/README.md

 This repository is modified from:https://github.com/LoannGio/DNN2

-The repository does not provides the model and benchmarks from the paper.
-However, all the methods (DNN layers, data processing, metrics) code are shared for reproducibility.

 # Requirements
 This project was conducted using some ``dependencies" whose behavior might change according to their version.
 Here follows the list of the versions that were used (and hopefully work) for these dependencies.
 * Python 3.8.5